Identifying nutrition policy demand and initial questions

 Matrix Part I*****

+Based on the completed matrix part I, the five exercises proposed below will help to identify which areas to focus upon for filling the second part of the matrix (see next page).
 The NIPN team can decide which exercises are most relevant in their respective contexts but all are helpful for framing the broad policy context overview and triggering the initial reflections and exchanges.*****

 After having completed the policy review, the next activity will be to: